panter/blog.panter.ch/source/2016-08-25-5-rules-to-git-better.html.markdown

 ---

 Git is one of the greatest developer tools available.
 But using Git in a wrong way can lead to a miserable life.
-The following 5 rules might help to preserving your developer happiness.
+The following 5 rules might help to preserve your developer happiness.

 1. **Make commits as small as possible**